Medically reviewed on Oct 31, 2018

-It is important that your doctor check your progress at regular visits.
+It is important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if dexlansoprazole is working properly and to decide if you should continue to take it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.

 Do not take dexlansoprazole if you are also using products that contain rilpivirine (Complera®, Edurant®).

-Dexlansoprazole may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Dexlansoprazole may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using dexlansoprazole.

 Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after taking dexlansoprazole.
-These could be symptoms of acute interstitial nephritis.
+These could be symptoms of a serious kidney problem called acute interstitial nephritis.

 Taking dexlansoprazole for a long time may make it harder for your body to absorb vitamin B12.
 Tell your doctor if you have concerns about vitamin B12 deficiency.